 My family visited Northern Michigan for a weekend getaway that allowed us to reunite with family that we live far away from.

-Gaylord is centrally located on I-75N about an hour south of Mackinaw City and all of the buildings in the downtown have to follow the Alpine theme in their design..even the WalMart!.
+Gaylord is centrally located on I-75N about an hour south of Mackinaw City and all of the buildings in the downtown have to follow the Alpine theme in their design..even the Walmart!

 A few other noteworthy dining mentions in Gaylord are Big Buck Brewery for beer cheese soup and a local brew and the Sugar Bowl Restaurant is known for its raspberry pie.

-There are lots of cute shops downtown and one of my all time favorites is The Old Spud Warehouse that offers one of a kind gifts.
+There are lots of cute shops downtown and one of my all-time favorites is The Old Spud Warehouse that offers one of a kind gifts.
 I might have bought a gift for myself and deemed it from my kids.
 How nice of them!

-Boyne Mountain Resort offers year round fun for guests.
+Boyne Mountain Resort offers year-round fun for guests.
 In the winter months, you can ski or snowboard.
 In the warmer months, there are lots of fun outdoor activities that can easily fill your schedule.

 Boyne Mountain was the perfect place for my boys to reconnect and have fun with their cousins who live 3 hours away from the resort.

-During our visit we rode the scenic chairlift to the top of the mountain for a beautiful view of the surrounding area.
+During our visit, we rode the scenic chairlift to the top of the mountain for a beautiful view of the surrounding area.

 Boyne has heated pools that are indoor/outdoor all year round.
 The pools stay 10 degrees cooler than the hot tub which means that you won’t be as reluctant to swim with your kids ask.

 The waterslides and play areas appeal to all adventure levels and ages.
 The waterpark sells food and does not allow outside food or drinks.
 There is a lazy river if you would rather relax and there is plenty of seating.

 If you are feeling extra adventurous, check out “The Big Couloir.”
 This water slide begins in the launch capsule angled 10° from vertical, the steepest drop in the industry, where a trap door releases you into a narrow tunnel instantly accelerating riders to 38 feet per second.

-Daily Activities Onsite
+Daily Activities Onsite at Boyne Mountain Resort

-During our visit we took advantage of the free activities available.
+During our visit, we took advantage of the free activities available.
 In addition to the scenic chairlift and pools, we enjoyed the lawn games, rode in the hay wagon, and sat by the bonfire.

 Boyne Mountain also has beach access to Deer Lake on the property, shops, and several restaurants.
 You could easily stay there all weekend and never need to leave.

-The master had a king size bed, the guest room had a queen size bed, and the kids “castle room” had 2 bunk beds that slept 4.
-There was a vanity with sink in the hallway and another full bath with vanity on the 2nd floor.
+The master had a king-size bed, the guest room had a queen-size bed, and the kids “castle room” had 2 bunk beds that slept 4.
+There was a vanity with a sink in the hallway and another full bath with vanity on the 2nd floor.

-Petoskey is one of my all time favorite cities.
+Petoskey is one of my all-time favorite cities.
 I love the views when you drive into town.
 It takes about 25 minutes to get to Petoskey from Boyne Mountain.